cihat/delaygram/README.md

 **Frontend**

-- [X] Change frontend framework to React from Vue.js
+- [X] Change frontend framework to React/TypeScript from Vue.js
 - [ ] Create React project folder structure from !research
 - [ ] Create frontend structure with React
 - [ ] Add state managment library(redux or zustand or other things(research)) to frontend